 • All students are entitled to a broad, balanced and enriching curriculum which is adapted as appropriate to meet individual needs.

-• All our children can learn and make progress.
+• All children can learn and make progress.

 • All children are valued and included regardless of abilities, needs and behaviours.